MSHarish004/Stock_prediction/README.md

 Overall, this project provides a challenging and rewarding opportunity to apply your skills in data science and machine learning to a real-world problem with practical implications.
+## OBJECTIVE:
+We are going to implement an End-to-End project using Support Vector Machines to live Trade For us.
+You Probably must have Heard of the term stock market which is known to have made the lives of thousands and to have destroyed the lives of millions.
+If you are not familiar with the stock market you can surf some basic Stuff about markets.

+Tools and Technologies Used :
+•	Python
+•	Sklearn- Support Vector Classifier
+•	Kaggle Dataset
+•	Google – Collab

+Step by Step Implementation
+1. Import the libraries
+2. Read Stock  data
+3. Data Preparation
+4. Define the explanatory variables
+5. Define the target variable
+6. Split the data into train and test
+7. Support Vector Classifier (SVC)
+8. Classifier accuracy
+9. Strategy implementation